angeanto/angeanto.github.io/README.md

 ## Homepage cohort enrollment

-The homepage hero in `index.md` stacks a compact LinkedIn card above the Senior Data Analyst Accelerator November 2026 (second cohort) enrollment card.
-Both use `.hero-promo-card` styles in `assets/css/main.scss` and the shared gold primary button.
-“Enroll Now” opens the owner-provided Stripe Payment Link in a new tab.
-Update the cohort label, copy and payment URL together when enrollment changes; checkout is hosted by Stripe and requires no payment credentials in this repository.
+The homepage hero in `index.md` stacks a compact LinkedIn card above the Accelerator enrollment card.
+Both use `.hero-promo-card` styles and the shared gold primary button. `_data/accelerator.yml` holds the product URL, November 2026 enrollment cohort, price, Stripe Payment Link and MailerLite embed ID.
+Update the cohort label and payment URL together when enrollment changes.
+Enrollment sections on the product page explicitly identify the November cohort; the course has eight weekly sessions of approximately 1.5 hours, with participants voting on session dates.
+The original owner-supplied architecture image is retained under `assets/images/lab/accelerator-architecture.png`.
+No payment credentials belong in this repository.